Bacillus mycoides: Role in disease

 B. mycoides are capable of causing disease in some fish, and were the reported cause of an outbreak of necrotic lesions in channel catfish in a commercial pond in Alabama.
+More recently, B. mycoides has been reported as an emerging pathogen of farmed largemouth bass (Micropterus salmoides) in Guangdong, China, associated with ulcerative skin disease and mortality exceeding 60%; experimental challenge reproduced the lesions.

 B. weihenstephanensis

 In 1998 a new Bacillis species was described, and named Bacillus weihenstephanensis.
-However, twenty years later, a comparison of the complete genome sequences of B. weihenstephanensis and B. mycoides demonstrated that B. weihenstephanensis was a later synonym for B. mycoides, and thus not a valid species, nor species name.
+However, twenty years later, a comparison of the complete genome sequences of B. weihenstephanensis and B. mycoides demonstrated that the two belong to the same genomospecies.
+Because B. mycoides has priority of publication, B. weihenstephanensis is a later heterotypic synonym of B. mycoides and is not the correct name, but is treated as a synonym.
+The name B. weihenstephanensis Lechner et al. 1998 was itself validly published, so it remains a valid but incorrect (synonymous) name rather than an invalid one.

+Biodegradation

+A strain of B. mycoides has been reported to degrade the explosive TNT (2,4,6-trinitrotoluene) under both aerobic and anaerobic conditions.